Wall's (ice cream): History

 By 1922, the business had been jointly bought by Lever Brothers and Margarine Unie.
 Maxwell Holt was put in charge and he revived the idea of producing ice cream, with near instant success.
 Ice cream production commenced in 1922 at a factory in Acton, London.
 In 1959, Wall's doubled capacity by opening a purpose-built ice cream factory in Gloucester, England.

 There is a garage on the corner of Aultone Way and Angel Hill in Benhilton, Sutton, London, built in about 1913 and still in use today, which was originally used for the storing of the 'Stop Me and Buy One' bicycles of Thomas Wall's business.

 The actor Sir Roger Moore, best known for portraying James Bond, famously claimed to have come up with the idea of the Magnum in the 1960s, with the BBC stating back then he wished for "Wall's to produce a choc ice on a stick", although Wall's deny any knowledge of this, saying it is no more than "a brilliant story".

 On 19 March 2024, Unilever announced it would divest its ice cream brands and cut 7,500 jobs in order to make "a simpler, more focused and higher performing Unilever."
-The divestment is expected to be completed by the end of 2025.
+The divestment was expected to be completed by the end of 2025.